bnfour/ritsu-fuse/readme.md

 The main use is probably the extension of apps that only support loading a single file from fixed path for some purpose.
 By providing it with a Ritsu FUSE symlink, you can trick it to load different files every invocation.
 Unless it has an aggressive cache.

 ## Disclaimers
+Don't take it too seriously.
+It's more of a quick-and-dirty concept implementation than a production-ready robust app.

 I have a vague understanding of FUSE internals and related mono wrappers, the app just works (for me; most of the time).
 I cannot guarantee this app is free of errors, remember the all-caps "the software is provided 'as is'" section from the license.
 If you know how to improve the app's behaviour, you're welcome to send pulls.

 A lot of insight was gained from [this article](http://www.maastaar.net/fuse/linux/filesystem/c/2016/05/21/writing-a-simple-filesystem-using-fuse/).
 It's a way better way to learn FUSE hands-on than this repo.